schwanbeck/YSMR/README.md

 	+ When set to True, generated .csv files containing general track statistics will be saved in result folder after analysis.
 	+ Accepts 'True' or 'False'.
++ store final analysed .csv file : True
+    + When set to True, processed tracking result .csv files containing selected tracks with calculated additional information will be saved in result folder after analysis.
+    + Accepts 'True' or 'False'.
 + split results by (turn points / distance / speed / time / displacement / perc. motile) : perc. motile
     + By which sub-category the generated violin plots should be split.
 The total will always be displayed.
     + Accepts 'turn points', 'distance', 'speed', 'time', 'displacement', and 'perc. motile'.